-News of the World is based on the 2016 novel written by Paulette Jiles.
-The book was a nominee for the National Book Award.
-The novel must have spoken to Hanks after the first time he read it because within months of its release, FOX 2000 snagged the movie rights with Hanks set to appear in the leading role of Captain Jefferson Kyle Kidd.
+News of the World is based on the 2016 novel, a National Book Award nominee, written by Paulette Jiles.
+The novel, adapted by Paul Greengrass and Luke Davies for the screen, must have spoken to Hanks the first time he read it because within months of its release, FOX 2000 snagged the movie rights with Hanks set to appear in the leading role of Captain Jefferson Kyle Kidd.

 Similar to True Grit, the story of an old man and his young companion definitely looks like it will tug at your heartstrings.
 Just watching the trailer and seeing Hanks' character patiently explaining to the young German girl that the words on a newspaper tell a story or seeing him protect her from outlaws on their journey already has me tearing up.

-"News of the World" is a narrow but exquisite book about the joys of freedom (experienced even by a raging river threatening to overrun its banks); the discovery of unexpected, proprietary love between two people who have never experienced anything like it; pure adventure in the wilds of an untamed Texas; and the reconciling of vastly different cultures (as when Kidd has to explain to Johanna, who is all set to collect a white man's scalp, that this 'is considered very impolite' and simply isn't done)," the New York Times review of the novel reads.
+"News of the World" is a narrow but exquisite book about the joys of freedom (experienced even by a raging river threatening to overrun its banks); the discovery of unexpected, proprietary love between two people who have never experienced anything like it; pure adventure in the wilds of an untamed Texas; and the reconciling of vastly different cultures (as when Kidd has to explain to Johanna, who is all set to collect a white man's scalp, that this 'is considered very impolite' and simply isn't done)," reads The New York Times review of the novel.
 "That's a lot to pack into a short (213 pages), vigorous volume, but Ms. Jiles is capable of saying a lot in few words."

 News of the World is out in select theaters on Christmas Day.